soulnote/DSA-Quick-Revision/graph.md

 the node.
 For a node, if the value of Dist[node]= -1, then we conclude that the node is unreachable from the src node.

+**Intution:** We use BFS because it explores nodes level by level, making it ideal when all edge weights are 1 (unit weights).
+Start from the source node and track distances in a distance array, initializing all distances to a large number (infinity).
+As we move to adjacent nodes, we update (relax) their distance only if we found a shorter path through the current node.
+Whenever a node's distance is updated, we push it into the queue to continue BFS from there.
+By the end, the distance array gives the shortest path from the source to all reachable nodes; unreachable ones stay as -1.
 ```java
 import java.util.*;
 import java.lang.*;